zooniverse/Panoptes-Front-End/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does it work on mobile?
 - [ ] Can you `rm -rf node_modules/ && npm install` and app works as expected?
 - [ ] Did you deploy a staging branch?
-- [ ] Did you get any type checking errors from [Babel Typecheck](https://github.com/codemix/babel-plugin-typecheck)

 ## Optional